 For ease of watching/listening, these chats have been segmented by question and timestamped with links to each segment.
-The titles and timestamps below are all clickable and will link to that particular segment on YouTube.
+The timestamps below are all clickable and will link to that particular segment on YouTube.
+An audio-only version is also available by clicking “audio” after the title of each session.
 This list will be updated as new chats are posted, in reverse chronological order.
 We have highlighted below in bold some of the questions we find particularly relevant but encourage you to listen to as many as your situation allows.

 Brothers Ray Mulligan, Reggie Favors & Ken Mooney sit down and share with us about their experiences of Christ at our fireside chat.

 Question 1 – 1:01 – I am very busy with my work schedule, and when I come home, my family needs attention.
 I just feel that I honestly don’t have a lot of time for getting into the truth.
 Can you share some practical ways that you’ve learned to contact the Lord and get into the truth with your busy life and while having a family?

 Question 2 – 18:37 – Revelation 10:10 it says “And I took the little scroll out of the hand of the Angel and devoured it, and it was as sweet as honey in my mouth; and when I had eaten it, my stomach became bitter.”
 Can you expand on this sweet to bitter eating experience and what this means in our eating of the scroll?

 Question 3 – 30:52 – There is so much suffering in the world today and much of it seems unnecessary.
 Why does God allow it?
 What, if anything, can we do about it?
 I know that we should preach the gospel, but I don’t know how what we have to say can be effective in such an environment.
 People think that they have either heard it all before or they are just willing to listen to you and acknowledge your viewpoint, but not let what you speak go any further than that.